Talend/component-runtime/sample-parent/sample-features/dynamic-dependencies/README.md

 #### How to configure them?
 Each of those TCK modules provide an input connector in which you can configure:
 - A list of maven coordinate that will be returned as dynamic dependencies.
-  - The user has to setthe maven coordinate and a class to load coming from this dependency.
+  - The user has to set the maven coordinate and a class to load coming from this dependency.
 If the class is successfully loaded, it means that the dependency is well loaded.
   - The coordinate `org.apache.maven.resolver:maven-resolver-api:2.0.14` is also returned by the `@DynamicDependencies`, the class to load is `org.eclipse.aether.artifact.DefaultArtifact`.
 - A list of maven coordinates that references a TCK connector.
   - For each of them, the user has to set the connector's family, its name, its version and the configuration to use to retrieve data from it.
     - A boolean option `useDynamicDependencyLoading` is also provided to indicate that we also want to load dependencies coming from the configured connector.

-Here is an example of connector's configuraiton:
+Here is an example of connector's configuration:
 ```
 - groupId: org.talend.components
 - artifactId: data-generator
 - version: 1.2512.0
 - connector's family: DataGenerator
 - connnector's name: DataGeneratorInput
-- Connector's verion: 1
+- Connector's version: 1
 - load transitive dependencies: true
-- connector's confiugration:
+- connector's configuration:
     {
       "configuration.minimumRows": "1000",
       "configuration.maximumRows": "10000",